King Law | When Can I Defend Myself? Self-Defense in North Carolina

 What if someone threatens my house?

-Deadly force may be used in defense of your home or residence if you reasonably believe the attacker intends to kill, inflict serious injury, or commit a felony in the residence.
+Deadly force may be used in defense of your home or residence if you reasonably believe the attacker intends to kill, inflict serious bodily harm, or commit a felony in the residence.
 If you come home during the day and someone is stealing your tools out of your shed, you could physically try to prevent them from taking your property, but you can’t always use a firearm or other deadly weapon in that situation.
 Of course, if someone tries to break into your home during the middle of the night, it’s likely reasonable to use a deadly weapon to protect yourself.

 If you end up in court having to prove you acted lawfully in defending yourself, the State has the burden to prove you did not act in self-defense beyond a reasonable doubt.
 All of the above examples and similar situations would likely boil down to an issue for the jury to decide.
-In any situation like this, call 911 if possible and only use as much force as you absolutely have to do confront the situation.
+In any situation like this, call 911 if possible and only use as much force as you absolutely have to confront the situation.

 Previous Post